mikiec84/Office-Add-in-UX-Design-Patterns/README.md

 * This repository is a work in progress.
 We're actively improving existing design patterns and adding new ones.

 ##Change Log
+* 5/16/2016 - Added markdown files for each pattern.
 * 5/6/2016 - Added links to code repo.
 * 4/7/16 - Updates to the auth flows and dialog patterns
 * 3/31/16 - Updates to dialog patterns files and other minor fixes